locphan87/react-native-boilerplate/PULL_REQUEST_TEMPLATE.md

 ### What Documentation/References will help understand the problem and solution?
 (Please be sure to include links to any libraries, conversations, SO posts, etc.)

-### Screenshots or GIFs (if not already on Confluence/JIRA):
+### Screenshots or GIFs
 (Taking a few seconds to provide images will likely save you explanation time in code-review... )

 ### Any limitations or related work yet to be done?
 (If someone else is working on a related story, please explain who and where...)

-### Any other things you've done here that aren't strictly related to the JIRA ticket?
+### Any other things you've done here that aren't strictly related to the ticket?
 (Consider putting big items in another PR.
 Small incidental ones are ok...)

 ### How can reviewers test the changes?